 On that note, the event was drawn to a close.
 The evening was a great success – with particular thanks to the volunteers who helped out on the night as well as our sponsors which include: Roch Sweets, Fatima’s Henna Art and Tee Sweets.

-You can watch the Islamophobia Awards 2018 online HERE.
+You can watch the Islamophobia Awards 2018 online HERE or below.

-You can take a look at our album of photos HERE.
+You can take a look at our album of photos HERE or below.